momiji/kpx/README.md

 - support automatic **update** and **restart** when configured
 - use experimental feature `connection-pools` to reuse http connections when possible
 - use experimental feature `hosts-cache` to cache proxy lookup result by host:port (incompatible with url matching)
+- use experimental feature `console-ui` to display a console UI to view proxied connections

 Alternatives tools that can be used: